 Performance Characteristics

-• Write Latency: ~5ms (local write + timestamp indexing)
+- Write Latency: ~5ms (local write + indexing + optional compression)

 🛡️ Production Considerations